Queens Road Peckham railway station

+Queens Road Peckham is an interchange station between the Windrush line of the London Overground and National Rail services operated by Southern, located in Peckham in the London Borough of Southwark.
+It is on the South London line, 2 mi 58 chain from London Bridge, and is in London fare zone 2.

 History

 The station opened with the line on 13 August 1866, and had two wooden side platforms and an intermediate centre platform to serve the third centre line.

-Until 1911 passenger trains ran to the East London Line, stopping at Old Kent Road.
+Until 1911 passenger trains ran to the East London line, stopping at Old Kent Road.
 This link was re-instated on 9 December 2012 by London Overground.

 The present island platform dates from the 1970s which is on a viaduct with the line: there are 48 steps leading to it, and one block of platform buildings.

 Design

 The station has step free access from platform to street via a lift.
 A ramp is required for wheelchair access to and from the train.

 The station exits on to Queens Road in Peckham.